 African ritual and ceremonial masks are usually made of wood and have holes along the sides where string or cord was used to hold the African mask in place.
 These holes can be used to mount the African mask on a display stand or hang on a wall.
-You could simply run a string or wire through the holes to hang it, or mount it on a display base with an armature.
+You could simply run a string or wire through the holes of the African mask to hang it, or mount it on a display base with an armature.
 The metal wire follows the inside perimeter so it cannot be seen through the openings in the mask such as the eyes and mouth.
 The wire goes into a hole on each side of the African mask to hold it in place.
 It looks better to bend the post where it comes to the bottom of the African mask back and away from the mask, then down to the base.
 This will add dimension and keeps the post back from the mask.
 The display base is commonly made of metal or other materials can be used such as acrylic or wood.
 Custom mounting for African masks can range from $80 to $400 depending on quality of the display mount and size of the mask.
 Our custom division, 10-31 Inc., has been mounting African masks for over 30 years.
-They carefully mount the mask with just the right proportions and finesse giving it a very clean look.
+They carefully mount the African mask with just the right proportions and finesse giving it a very clean look.

 Another alternative for making African mask displays is to do it yourself.
-Art Display Essentials has stock “T”-arm displays that can be used to make a mask stand.
+Art Display Essentials has stock “T”-arm displays that can be used to make an African mask stand.
 They come as a basic “T” shape that you can bend the arms down and place into the side holes.
 The height of the post could be adjusted although you would need a hack saw or bolt cutters to cut through the ¼” steel.
-You can see these “T”-arm mask stands here:
+You can see these “T”-arm African and tribal mask stands here: